ji2kz8x8xu/2024Fall-OS-HW1-Sorting/README.md

 5. Execute the chosen method, measure CPU time, and verify the result.
 6. Write sorted data and performance metrics to `<FileName>_output<MethodNumber>.txt`.

+## Sorting Methods

+**Method 1: Pure Bubble Sort**

+A basic O(n²) algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+It requires no extra memory but is inefficient for large data sets.

+**Method 2: Bubble Merge Sort**

+First divides the data into K partitions, applies bubble sort on each partition, then merges sorted partitions pairwise until fully sorted.
+This reduces individual partition size, improving performance over pure bubble sort.

+**Method 3: Bubble Merge Sort with Multiprocessing**

+Extends Method 2 by using multiple processes: each partition is sorted in a separate process, taking advantage of multiple CPU cores.
+After local sorts, processes coordinate to merge partitions, reducing wall-clock time.

+**Method 4: Bubble Merge Sort with Multithreading**

+Similar to Method 3 but uses threads within a single process.
+Threads sort partitions in parallel and share memory space, which can reduce inter-process communication overhead but may suffer from synchronization costs.

 ## Usage

 1. **Development Environment**: Windows Subsystem for Linux (WSL2)